 For KS3, you can look up the topics being covered at each stage of the year from the school website.
 They have video clips associated with each area.
 You can type in the video number into the search box.

-We would recommend watching the video, making some notes and answering the practise questions in the video.
-There are also interactive questions to complete (which are marked automatically, and also worksheets with further questions to practise.
-We would recommend completing approximately 3 or 4 topics per week.
+I recommend watching the video, making some notes, and answering the practice questions in the video.
+There are also interactive questions to complete (which are marked automatically, and also worksheets with further questions to practice.
+I would recommend completing approximately 3 or 4 topics per week.